Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

 SaaS solutions, on the other hand, simplify the process, by providing ready-to-use tools (which require no training) that can be implemented with little to no-code in a few weeks.
 Easily scaled up or down to fit your data requirements.

-Below, are some of the best machine learning tools available:
+Below, are some of the best tools available for real-time data analysis:

 MonkeyLearn is an easy-to-use machine learning platform that provides a full suite of text analysis tools.
 You can start analyzing qualitative data right away with pre-trained models or customize your own in a simple point-and-click interface.